 Hiring an accountant might be an option for you if you want to be entirely hands-off throughout the payroll process.
 Your accountant would handle all aspects of payroll for you.
 However, be prepared to pay more in fees than you would if you instead used online software.

 Online payroll solutions handle all of the payroll heavy lifting by doing calculations, tax filings, and quarterly and annual reports for you.

-If you use an online system your only responsibility is to enter hours worked for each employee.
+If you use an app or online system, your only responsibility is to enter the hours worked for each employee.
 However, if you use Homebase, your timesheets turn into hours and wages in payroll automatically, so your only job is to approve the payroll.
 Get started with Homebase Payroll today to learn more about how easy running payroll can be each pay period.